aliceraffaele/MFSUD-instances/README.md

-**MFSUD – Instances**
+# MFSUD – Instances

-This repository stores the instances used in the paper entitled `Robust Policies for a Multi-Period Fleet Sizing Problem under Demand Uncertainty`.
+This repository stores the instances used in the paper entitled `Robust Policies for a Multi-Period Fleet Sizing Problem under Demand Uncertainty` by Alice Raffaele, Demetrio Laganà, Roberto Musmanno, and Roberto Roberti.

-There are two benchmark sets:
+In this repository, there are two benchmark sets:

-- `Solomon`, composed of 1800 instances (half with 25 customers and the other half with 50 customers).
+- `Solomon`, composed of 1800 instances (half with 25 customers and the other half with 50 customers) divided into three subfolders.

 	The instance format is the following: